twota/terms-of-service-and-privacy-policy/README.md

 ▪Explicit Consent for Sensitive Information.

 For sensitive information (such as ethnicity), we rely on your explicit consent.
 Selecting or updating this field signifies consent for its limited use and display within your profile.
-You may withdraw this consent at any time by selecting "Other" or by deleting your account.
+You may withdraw this consent at any time by selecting “Other” or by deleting your account.

 3. How We Use Your Information

 We use your information for the following purposes: